Tuttotorna/OMNIA-VALIDATION/docs/TEMPORAL_COLLAPSE_LEVEL_3_INDEX_V0.md

-to separate-generator raw trajectory validation, to declared external-source raw trajectory validation, to verified external-source raw trajectory validation, to direct public benchmark record mapping.
+to separate-generator raw trajectory validation, to declared external-source raw trajectory validation, to verified external-source raw trajectory validation, to direct public benchmark record mapping, to direct answer-trace mapping.

 The current strongest internal raw result is v3.